 ‘Purrsian Blue’ Catmint

 Bright blue flowers form when summer arrives and will bloom from May to September.
-Catmint is also a low-maintenance perennial which adapts to most soils in a full sun to part-shade area.
+Catmint is also a low-maintenance perennial which adapts to most soils in full sun to part-shade area.

 The silvery, dark green foliage has a spicy mint scent.
 A unique addition to herb gardens, rock or cottage garden (it is also rabbit and deer resistant).